-To elucidate, the transactional theory of leadership is based on the idea that managers can derive high productivity from employees by appealing to employees’ self-interests.
+To explain further, the transactional theory of leadership is based on the idea that managers can derive high productivity from employees by appealing to employees' self-interests.
 To explain, leaders deliver on the individual interests and ambitions of employees in exchange for the work they get done from them.
 This transaction that takes place between leaders and followers is why the leadership style is called transactional.
 In a more specific sense, delivering on employees’ expectations and interests is synonymous with rewards and recognition that managers offer to employees in lieu of high productivity.

 To delve deeper into the theory, let us shed light on its key features of the theory.

 One of the most basic assumptions of the theory is that employees or followers feel highly motivated when they are rewarded and appreciated by their leaders.
 Further, it underlines the fact that employees find it hard to be self-motivated and leaders can manage motivation through systems of rewards or deterrence of punishments.

 Another fundamental belief of the theory is that employees or subordinates are bound to follow their leaders and have to obey them at all times.
 Hence, transactional leadership lays great emphasis on organizational structures and the hierarchy of power.
 Employees have to respect the hierarchy at all times.

 Transactional leaders lead through responsiveness and assist team members to achieve objectives and SMART goals through either rewards or penalties.

 An imperative feature of the theory is that it is majorly relative to short-term plans and objectives for which leaders cultivate encouragement among followers.
 The transactional style of leadership works best when problems are clearly defined and not very complicated.